 Facilitate greater security, easier account management, and accelerated application onboarding and adoption.

-Single Sign-On (SSO) is the most frequently asked for requirement by enterprise companies looking to adopt new SaaS applications.
-SSO enables authentication via an organization’s Identity Provider (IdP).
+Single Sign-On is the most frequently asked for requirement by organizations looking to adopt new SaaS applications.
+SSO enables authentication via an organization’s identity provider (IdP).

 This service is compatible with any IdP and supports both the SAML and OIDC protocols.
 It’s modeled to meet the OAuth 2.0 framework specification, abstracting away the underlying authentication handshakes between different IdPs.